hanjingo/doc/AI/nlp.md

 ![nlp_tokenization_types](res/nlp_tokenization_types.png)

+- Word Tokenization

+  Word tokenization is the most commonly used method, where text is divided into individual words.
+It works well for languages with clear word boundaries, like English

+- Character Tokenization

+  In Character Tokenization, the textual data is split and converted to a sequence of individual characters.
+This is beneficial for tasks that require a detailed analysis, such as spelling correction or for tasks with unclear boundaries.
+It can also be useful for modelling character-level language.

+- Sub-word Tokenization

+  This strikes a balance between word and character tokenization by breaking down text into units that are larger than a single character but smaller than a full word.
+This is useful when dealing with morphologically rich languages or rare words.

+- Sentence Tokenization

+  Sentence tokenization is also a common technique used to make a division of paragraphs or a large set of sentences into separate sentences as tokens.
+This is useful for tasks requiring individual sentence analysis or processing.

+- N-gram Tokenization

+  N-gram tokenization splits words into fixed-sized chunks (size = n) of data.

 #### POS(Part-of-Speech) Tagging

 Parts of Speech (PoS) tagging is a fundamental task in Natural Language Processing (NLP) where each word in a sentence is assigned a grammatical category such as noun, verb, adjective or adverb.
 This process helps machines to understand the structure and meaning of sentences by identifying the roles of words and their relationships.